 In determining whether the Trust controls the entities in which it invests, management is required to consider and assess the definition of control in accordance with IFRS 10.
-The Trust has assessed that the Sandstones Condo Trust has the ability to direct all relevant activities of the Sandstones Condo Limited Partnership and that the General Partner does not control the Sandstones Condo Limited Partnership.
-There is judgment required to determine whether the rights of the Trust result in control of the Sandstones Condo Trust.
+The Trust has assessed that the Sandstones Condo Trust, Vicinity Condos Trust and Ten99 Broadview Trust have the ability to direct all relevant activities of the Sandstones Condo Limited Partnership, Vicinity Condos Limited Partnership, Ten99 Broadview Limited Partnership.
+It has been determined that the General Partner does not control the Sandstones Condo Limited Partnership, Vicinity Condos Trust or Ten99 Broadview Trust.
+Judgment is required to determine whether the rights of the Trust result in control of respective trusts.